antistatique/pricehubble-php-sdk/README.md

 ### Points of Interest

-Returns points of interests such as schools, shops, etc. that match the specified search criteria.
+Returns point of interests such as schools, shops, etc. that match the specified search criteria.

 👉 https://docs.pricehubble.com/international/pois/